britannic/blacklist/internal/edgeos/README.md

     Cfg string
 }
 ```
-CFGcli is for configurations loaded via the EdgeOS CFGcli
+CFGcli loads configurations using the EdgeOS CFGcli